 Around the countryside of South Wales, and outside Cardiff, it is easy to find examples of this.
 Neglect is allowing wild flowers, bushes, trees. birds, insects and other wildlife to make a comeback.

 Where plants can grow without being pruned or removed or sprayed, then the insects that feed on them will do well, and insects are in turn food for birds.

-Species that have been sadly declining can hopefully stage a comeback in numbers.
-Skylarks have been suffering from habitat loss and modern farming methods, so are one species that has diminished in numbers.
+Many once common species that have been sadly declining can hopefully stage a comeback in numbers.
+Skylarks have been suffering from habitat loss and modern farming methods, so are a bird species that has greatly diminished in numbers.
 I was delighted to hear this bird's unmistakeable song over a field just outside the city of Cardiff.
 It was a sign that nature is making a comeback!

 Ducks by Fairwater Pond

 Fairwater Park in Cardiff is a good example.
 Grass that was once vigorously kept mowed has been allowed to grow longer.
 A large bank that was once kept covered in short grass with a hedge at the top is now covered in small trees, bushes, brambles and other vegetation.

 There is a stream that used to be kept tidy, as did the gardens by it and banks.
 Now the area is overgrown with wild flowers and bushes and trees/ The stream and a pond it runs into have large masses of watercress, and the area looks beautifully wild.

 Three-spined sticklebacks are still plentiful in the stream, and I used to catch them there over 50 years ago!